EvidentSecurity/esp-sdk-ruby/README.md

 require 'esp_sdk'

-api_instance = ESP::AlertsApi.new
+api_instance = ESP::APIKeysApi.new

 opts = {
-  filter: {'key' => "filter_example"}, # Hash<String, String> | Filter Params for Searching.
-See Searching Lists for more information.
+  name: "name_example", # String | The name of the API Key
-  include: "include_example", # String | Related objects that can be included in the response.
-See Including Objects for more information.
+  include: "include_example" # String | Related objects that can be included in the response:  user See Including Objects for more information.
-  page: "{:number=>1,+:size=>20}" # String | Page Number and Page Size.  number is the page number of the collection to return, size is the number of items to return per page
 }

 begin
-  #Get a list of Alerts
+  #Create a(n) API Key
-  result = api_instance.list(opts)
+  result = api_instance.create(opts)
   p result
 rescue ESP::ApiError => e
-  puts "Exception when calling AlertsApi->list: #{e}" end
+  puts "Exception when calling APIKeysApi->create: #{e}" end

 ```